Deir el-Medina: Tomb robbing

 After the reign of Ramses IV (c.
-1155–1149 BCE) the conditions of the village became increasingly unsettled.
+1155–1149 BC) the conditions of the village became increasingly unsettled.
 At times there was no work for fear of the enemy.
 The grain supplies became less dependable and this was followed by more strikes.
 Gangs of tomb robbers increased, often tunnelling into a tomb through its back so that they wouldn't break the seal and be exposed.
 A tomb robbery culture developed that included fences and even some officials who accepted bribes.
 When the Viziers checked the tombs in order to determine whether the seals had been disturbed, they wouldn't report the tomb as having been opened.
 When they finally did catch tomb robbers, they used limb-twisting tactics to interrogate them and obtain information about where the plunder was and who their accomplices were.

 The Abbott Papyrus reports on one occasion, when some officials were looking for a scapegoat, they obtained a confession from a repeat offender after torturing him.
 However the Vizier was suspicious at how easily the suspect had been produced, so the Vizier asked the suspect to lead them to the tomb that he had robbed.
 He led them to an unfinished tomb that had never been used and claimed that it was the tomb of Isis.
 When they retrieved the plunder, they didn't return it to the tombs; instead, they added it to the treasury.